As a globally recognized influencer, New York thrives on new ideas and innovation.

 While most students choose to earn credit through their major, minor, college, or certificate program, any UTNY students can opt to earn internship credit through UTNY's internship courses: COM 350-utny / COM 650-utny.

 - RTF majors: three hours of COM 650 may count as Media Studies; it will count toward the RTF 36 hour coursework requirement, but not against the 48 hour RTF limit.

 - Effective Fall 2024: COM 350-utny and COM 650-utny counts as a "Career Prep Course" for Communication Studies majors.

 This list is subject to change.
 Please check with your academic advisor, college, school, and department for the most up-to-date information.

-Any UTNY independent study must be created and organized by the participating student and reviewed, approved, and supervised by and staff/faculty in that student’s home college, according to that college’s rules.
+UTNY independent studies must be created and organized by the participating student and reviewed, approved, and supervised by faculty in that student’s home college, according to that college’s rules.

 Students interested in applying to the Independent Study Track are strongly encouraged to meet with Kate Uhlrich, UTNY sr. program coordinator to discuss their independent study prior to applying to UTNY.